Stone tool: Modern uses

 Stone tools are still one of the most successful technologies used by humans.

 The invention of the flintlock gun mechanism in the sixteenth century produced a demand for specially shaped gunflints.
 The gunflint industry survived until the middle of the twentieth century in some places, including in the English town of Brandon.

-Threshing boards with lithic flakes are used in agriculture from Neolithic, and are still used today in regions where agriculture has not been mechanized and industrialized.
+Threshing boards with lithic flakes have been used in agriculture since the Neolithic and are still used today in regions where agriculture has not been mechanized and industrialized.

-The Ohlone people of the San Francisco Bay area see modernization in their social environments, and the stone tools (mortar and pestle) they used in the past are now collected by their descendants, in remembrance of the past histories.
+The Ohlone people of the San Francisco Bay area observe modernization in their social environments, and the stone tools (mortar and pestle) they used in the past are now collected by their descendants as a remembrance of their history.

 Glassy stones (flint, quartz, jasper, agate) were used with a variety of iron pyrite or marcasite stones as percussion fire starter tools.
 That was the most common method of producing fire in pre-industrial societies.
-Stones were later superseded by use of steel, ferrocerium and matches.
+Stones were later superseded by the use of steel, ferrocerium, and matches.

-For specialist purposes glass knives are still made and used today, particularly for cutting thin sections for electron microscopy in a technique known as microtomy.
-Freshly cut blades are always used since the sharpness of the edge is very great.
+For specialist purposes, glass knives are still made and used today, particularly for cutting thin sections for electron microscopy in a technique known as microtomy.
+Freshly cut blades are always used because their edges are very sharp.
 These knives are made from high-quality manufactured glass, however, not from natural raw materials such as chert or obsidian.
-Surgical knives made from obsidian are still used in some delicate surgeries, as they cause less damage to tissues than surgical knives and the resulting wounds heal more quickly.
-In 1975, American archaeologist Don Crabtree manufactured obsidian scalpels which were used for surgery on his own body.
+Surgical knives made from obsidian are still used in some delicate surgeries, as they are sharper and cause less damage to tissues than metal surgical knives, and the resulting wounds heal more quickly.
+In 1975, American archaeologist Don Crabtree manufactured obsidian scalpels to perform surgery on his own body.

-Tool stone

-In archaeology, a tool stone is a type of stone that is used to manufacture stone tools.